WHS Department of English

-Welcome to Film I. This elective course focuses on those films and filmmakers (from around 1900-1968) that have had a profound influence not only on American cinema but on how we see the world around us.
+Welcome to Film I. This elective course focuses on those films and filmmakers (from around 1895-1969) that have had a profound influence not only on American cinema but on how we see the world around us.
 We will view some indispensable classics this semester that will help us appreciate the history and continued influence of this fascinating medium.
 We will examine the art of filmmaking, including the basic terminology and its many collaborative artists: actors, directors, screenwriters, and cinematographers.
+We will spend time learning about the genres, systems, and transitions that defined (mostly) American film during these years.
+We also will pay attention to representation in film – who makes the films, who appears on screen (and who does not), and how groups and individuals are depicted.
 Also, we will view instructive documentaries designed to introduce us to the significant genre films in the development of cinema, such as: the western, the musical, and film noir.

-Films (roughly in this order and subject to slight changes as we go):
+Films (subject to slight changes as we go):

 Modern Times (1936)